 It’s important to remember that this is a huge moment in all our lives.
 Not many people in the world will not be affected by this global pandemic.
 We are all suffering in different ways but we are in this together.
 Be kind to each other and feel grateful for everything you do have.
 Write a list everyday of things you feel grateful for.
 This could be as simple as the sun being out that day or the love you feel for you children.
 We all have many many things to feel grateful for everyday.
 Focus on them and on helping others, it will help you feel joyful.

-Use whatever you have to hand – faux or fresh flowers – there’s no rules and it’s a wonderful way to bring the outside in, safely – during these bright Spring days.
+Use whatever you have to hand – faux or fresh flowers – there’s no rules and it’s a wonderful way to bring the outside in, safely – during these bright Summer days.
 It’s also as easy as 1, 2, 3!

 - Fresh flowers and foliage or faux flowers (why not use cut flowers from your own garden)

 - An old embroidery ring or wooden hoop